-Meditation is not an Indian method; it is not simply a technique.
+Meditation is not only a method; it is not simply a technique.
 You cannot learn it.
 It is a growth: a growth of your total living, out of your total living.
 Meditation is not something that can be added to you as you are.
 It can come to you only through a basic transformation, a mutation.
 It is a flowering, a growth.
 Growth is always out of the total; it is not an addition.
 You must grow toward meditation.

 This total flowering of the personality must be understood correctly.
 Otherwise one can play games with oneself; one can occupy oneself with mental tricks.
 And there are so many tricks!
 Not only can you be fooled by them, not only will you not gain anything, but in a real sense you will be harmed.
 The very attitude that there is some trick to meditation – to conceive of meditation in terms of method – is basically wrong.
 And when one begins to play with mental tricks, the very quality of the mind begins to deteriorate.

 As mind exists, it is not meditative.
 The total mind must change before meditation can happen.
 Then what is the mind as it now exists?
 How does it function?

 The mind is always verbalizing.
 You can know words, you can know language, you can know the conceptual structure of thinking, but that is not thinking.
 On the contrary, it is an escape from thinking.
 You see a flower and you verbalize it; you see a man crossing the street and you verbalize it.
 The mind can transform every existential thing into words.
 Then the words become a barrier, an imprisonment.
 This constant transformation of things into words, of existence into words, is the obstacle to a meditative mind.